RichardByrne95/CI-MS4-TuckIn/README.md

 -   While the 'Distinction' criteria state that 'users who direct to a non-existent page or resource are redirected back to the main page', it was deemed more appropriate to either display an error message on the same page if submitting a form, or redirecting the to a different page such as the bag, and displaying a message to the user about the error.
 This way the user is given explicit direction and understands that something went wrong.
 -   Messages are displayed at the top of the website indicating user progress and feedback where appropriate.

-### TODO Manual Database Testing
+### Manual Database Testing

 -   No database errors occur when using the queries built for this project.
 -   Data integrity is maintained while creating, reading, updating or deleting data in the database.
+-   All queries retrieve data from the database and display correctly.

 ### TODO Manual Interface Testing

--   All queries retrieve data from the database and display correctly.
 -   Heroku processes and displays everything correctly.
 -   All pages are aesthetically consistent.